 So we did "Something".
-And the boomers said: "Oh, c'mon, this is ridiculous.
+And the by now even tetchier boomers said: "Oh, c'mon, this is ridiculous.
 George Harrison?
 When are you going to pick a song by Lennon & McCartney?
 Everyone knows they're the greatest songwriting team of all time.
 Way better than Rodgers & Hammerstein..."

-And yes, before the rock'n'roll types write again, I know that's a Paul McCartney song, from his post-Beatles solo career.
-Which make this week's Song of the Week a landmark, a breakthrough, an historic premiere: After a decade of complaints, we're proud to present our first ever Lennon & McCartney song.
+And yes, before the rock'n'roll types write again, I know that's a Paul McCartney number, from his post-Beatles solo career.
+Which make this week's Song of the Week a true rarity: After a decade-and-a-half of complaints, an actual Lennon & McCartney song.